Minimizing Convex Functions with Rational Minimizers: Preliminaries

 Given a lattice $\Lambda$ and a PSD matrix $A$ that has full rank on $\spn\{\Lambda\}$, the Shortest Vector Problem (SVP) asks to find a shortest non-zero vector in $\Lambda$ under $A$-norm\footnote{Equivalently, one could think of finding an approximately shortest vector under the Euclidean norm in the lattice $A^{1/2} \Lambda$.}, whose length is denoted as $\lambda_1(\Lambda, A)$.
 SVP is one of the most fundamental computational problems in lattice theory and is known to be NP-hard.
-For this problem, the celebrated Lenstra-Lenstra-Lovasz (LLL) algorithm~\cite{lll82} finds in polynomial time a $2^{O(n)}$-approximation to $\lambda_1(\Lambda,A)$.
+For this problem, the celebrated Lenstra-Lenstra-Lov\'asz (LLL) algorithm~\cite{lll82} finds in polynomial time a $2^{n/2}$-approximation to $\lambda_1(\Lambda,A)$.
+Building on top of a block-reduction algorithm by Schnorr \cite{s87}, Ajtai, Kumar and Sivakumar \cite{aks01} obtained the current best polynomial time approximation factor of $2^{n \log \log (n)/\log (n)}$ for SVP.